 FIVE THINGS THE BEST TRADE MARK ATTORNEYS DO

-1. They ask the right questions (and listen to the answers)
+1. Trade mark attorneys ask the right questions (and listen to the answers)

 Sometimes you don’t know what you don’t know.
 You need someone who is going to ask the right questions in order to find the right answers.
 After all, how should you be expected to know if a fact is relevant?